 People may experience postpartum hives after giving birth.
-Hives are raised, itchy bumps on the skin.
+Hives are raised itchy bumps on the skin.
+Medical treatments and home remedies may help.

 Hormonal, psychological, and immune system changes occurring in the body due to pregnancy and childbirth may be factors in developing postpartum hives.